-If, in a research project, you were supplied with all hypotheses, evidence, and arguments. you would have no dissertation at all.
+If, in a research project, you were supplied with all hypotheses, evidence, and arguments, you would have no dissertation at all.
 Any person might ask: where were your ideas concerning the generation, design, conduct, and analysis of this research?
 In such cases you would be looked upon as merely an assistant whose only role was to implement the ideas of another person.
 However, be assured that members of your dissertation committee will not view you in these terms; they will expect that you have applied extensive imaginative or creative reasoning in combination with critical reasoning as your dissertation research progresses.
 Work on your dissertation research will involve various mixtures of three forms of reasoning: deductive, inductive, and abductive.
-Many persons have heard only about the first two forms: deductive reasoning showing that something is necessarily true, and inductive reasoning showing that something is probably true.
+Many persons have heard only about the first two forms: deductive reasoning showing that something is necessarily true, and inductive reasoning showing that something is necessarily true, and inductive reasoning showing that something is necessarily true, and inductive reasoning showing that something is necessarily true, and inductive reasoning showing that something is necessarily true, and inductive reasoning showing that something is probably true.
 But it has been recognized for some time now that we need to consider another form of reasoning involving the imaginative, creative, or insightful reasoning showing that something new is possibly true.
 This form of reasoning has been called abductive reasoning and it plays a central role in the process of discovery in which hypotheses and lines of inquiry are generated; it also plays an important role in the construction of defensible and persuasive arguments.

 The study of discovery, or investigation, and the imaginative or abductive reasoning it involves, is a very rich subject containing thoughts that have come from a very wide variety of disciplines.
 One reason for this richness is quite apparent.
 In any discipline you can think of, persons have concern about how and where new ideas will come from in this discipline.
 A second reason is that the study of discovery, and how we are able to generate new ideas, has been recognized by many noted scientists and mathematicians as being among the most difficult and important subjects for further research.
-A third reason involves the fact that study of computerassisted methods in discovery-related activities is today a vibrant research effort.
+A third reason involves the fact that study of computer-assisted methods in discovery-related activities is today a vibrant research effort.
 In fact, the study of discovery or investigation has a life of its own.
-This we acknowledge by having an entire course entitled: Scientific Discovery and its Enhancement in Engineering Applications [IT/SE/OR 944].
-But in SYST/IT 763 we cannot dwell on all the richness of the research on discovery.
-We will focus on just a few elements of this research that offer the greatest promise of being immediately useful to doctoral students in areas of SEOR and IT.
+This we acknowledge by having an entire course entitled: Scientific Discovery and its Enhancement in Engineering Applications [SYST 944].
+But in SYST 763 we cannot dwell on all the richness of the research on discovery.
+We will focus on just a few elements of this research that offer the greatest promise of being immediately useful to doctoral students in various areas of engineering.